Edward Osborne (Mayor of Hythe): Personal life

-Osborne fought in the First World War between 1916 and 1918 in France.
+Osborne fought in World War I between 1916 and 1918 in France.
 He was fond of outdoor sports especially rowing, riding, shooting, fishing and walking.
-He had walked from Peking just after the Boxer Rebellion, across Korea, through parts of Japan and from Hankow to Canton by way of Kweilin.
+He had walked from Beijing just after the Boxer Rebellion, across Korea, through parts of Japan and from Hankou to Guangzhou by way of Guilin.
 He also walked over most of the New Territories.

 Edward Osborne married on 21 February 1895 Phyllis Eliza Whitley (? - 23 February 1966), daughter of George Whitley of Weybridge, Surrey, and had five children: